Regulated product stewardship

 General guidelines for Product Stewardship Schemes for Priority Products Notice 2020 [New Zealand Gazette website]

-We consulted on proposed regulations to support product stewardship schemes for tyres and large batteries in late 2021.
+We consulted on proposed regulations to support product stewardship schemes for large batteries, along with tyres, in late 2021.

-Why we need regulations for product stewardship of tyres and large batteries
+Why we need priority product stewardship of large batteries

 • Transitioning to a low-carbon economy requires major increases in renewable energy and electric vehicles and both require large batteries.